hakonk/Presentations/README.md

-Pdfs and source files for presentations I have given
+Foils from presentations I have held (Pdfs and source files)